apache/arrow/docs/source/cpp/compute.rst

 Functions and function registry
 -------------------------------

-Functions represent logical compute operations over inputs of possibly varying types.
+Functions represent compute operations over inputs of possibly varying types.
 Internally, a function is implemented by one or several "kernels", depending on the concrete input types (for example, a function adding values from two inputs can have different kernels depending on whether the inputs are integral or floating-point).